Dissolve Negative Emotions using any Creative Practice

 – Unless there is a reason for it to still be there.
 Sometimes an emotion will not completely dissolve on its own, and that’s ok.
 Sometimes it takes more time, or more life experiences, for an emotion to resolve itself and free itself from the body.
 This is to be expected.
 Because we know that some of our emotions may still have something to teach us, we just learn what we can learn, intend to accept the difficulty of them, and move on to the ones that we can do something about.

-A Simple Exercise for Dissolving Emotions
+A Simple Exercise to Dissolve Negative Emotions

 Imagine a scenario where you are doing something creative, like playing the piano.
 You can tap into a state of mindfulness where you connect more fully with the body and sense the emotion or emotions that come up for you.
 Close your eyes and feel your whole body at once.
 Then, after a while, feel any emotion that presents itself in the body.
 When this happens, just let it be there, and feel it – what does it feel like?
 What shape is it?
 Where is it located in the body?
 Is is hot or cold?
 Is it rough or smooth?
 Is it still or moving?
 Go on with your investigation for 5 minutes.